garretfick/garretfick.github.io/_posts/2017-05-07-using-terraform-build-heroku-s3-site.md

 staging environment - this was just for my own interest).

 My site consists of a simple [Heroku](https://heroku.com) hosted application with static resources stored in [AWS S3](https://aws.amazon.com/s3/).
-My first step was to define my application's architecture in the terrafrom configuration file.
+My first step was to define my application's architecture in the terraform configuration file.

 For my purposes, I wanted to start with a pretty simple definition.
 If you follow the [Terraform Getting Started](https://www.terraform.io/intro/getting-started/install.html) guide, you will end up with three files:

-1. `terraform.tf` containing your infrastracture definition
+1. `terraform.tf` containing your infrastructure definition
 2. `variables.tf` containing variable definitions for your infrastructure definition
 3. `terraform.tfvars` containing the variable values, such as API keys